XMB-Manager-Plus/xmb-manager-plus/README.markdown

 -  Download the Core Pack - [HFW](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hfw.html)
 -  Extract the contents of the archive to the root of your USB drive you are using to host the XMBM+
 -  Plugin the USB drive in /dev_usb000/(closest to the disc drive) before you turn the PS3 on
--  Turn PS3 on to see the XMBM+ on the XMB
+-  Turn PS3 on to see the XMB Manager Plus on the XMB

 NOTE: due to the constant requirements to call to the USB for resources, removing the USB drive after the ps3 has booted will break the XMBM+, but pluging it back in should fix it.